Current is a New York City-based fintech company that offers mobile-only bank accounts.

 Teen Banking is an account specifically for teenagers and has some helpful features for both parents and their children.
-The account now comes with NO annual fee.
+The account has no annual fee.

-For parents, you can set spending limits, receive notifications for any purchases, and block specific merchants if you want to.
+Parents can set spending limits, receive notifications for any purchases, and block specific merchants.
 You can also make instant transfers to your teen’s account, set chores to complete, and automate custom allowance payments.

 For teens, the account is built around learning financial responsibility and budgeting skills.
 Teens can make purchases and build savings with their own account and debit card.